hholk/vibed-yt-viewer/README.md

 - **Linting**: ESLint
 ## Architecture Overview

 The app uses Next.js 15 with the App Router and React Server Components.
 Data comes from a NocoDB backend accessed via an Axios-based client.
+Zod is used for robust schema validation and data transformation, including parsing comma-separated strings from NocoDB into individual tags.
 Tailwind CSS and shadcn/ui provide the UI layer.
 See the project structure below for folder layout.

 ## 📦 Prerequisites